thisuserwasreplacedbyai/micou.app/README.md

 e-mail: se19@test.com
 pw: se19test

-a simple habit tracker i built to help fight imposter syndrome by showing concrete proof of work accomplished. tracks focused work sessions and displays stats to show you're actually making progress.
+a simple habit tracker i built to help fight imposter syndrome by showing concrete proof of accomplished time spent working. tracks focused work sessions and displays stats to show you're actually making progress.

 ## what it does